 In our last Friday Field Notes, we discussed how experts from the operational, scientific and educational communities came together to integrate the components of health and fitness under the title “Total Force Fitness for the 21st Century.”
+In 2020, the TFF concept was updated to reflect the current health and performance issues of service members.
 Today we will unpack these components.

 The concept of Total Force Fitness encompasses eight domains: